-The precision enable (EN) and power good (PGOOD) pins of the LM20133 can be used to address many sequencing requirements.
-The turn-on of the LM20133 can be controlled with the precision enable pin by using two external resistors as shown in Figure 34.
+The precision enable (EN) and power good (PGOOD) pins of the LM20242 can be used to address many sequencing requirements.
+The turn-on of the LM20242 can be controlled with the precision enable pin by using two external resistors as shown in Figure 13.

-Figure 34.
-Sequencing LM20133 with Precision Enable
+Figure 13.
+Sequencing LM20242 with Precision Enable

 The value for resistor R_B can be selected by the user to control the current through the divider.
 Typically this resistor will be selected to be between 10 k Ω and 1 M Ω .
-Once the value for R_B is chosen the resistor R_A can be solved using the equation below to set the desired turn-on voltage.
+Once the value for R_B is chosen the resistor R_A can be solved using Equation 13 to set the desired turn-on voltage.

-$$R{A} = \left(\frac{V{TO}}{V{IH_EN}} - 1\right) \times R{B} \tag{12}$$
+$$R{A} = \left(\frac{V{TO}}{V{IH_EN}} - 1\right) x R{B}$$ (13)

-When designing for a specific turn-on threshold (V{TO}) the tolerance on the input supply, enable threshold (V{IH}) , and external resistors needs to be considered to insure proper turn-on of the device.
+When designing for a specific turn-on threshold (V{TO}) the tolerance on the input supply, enable threshold (V{IH}) , and external resistors need to be considered to insure proper turn-on of the device.

-The LM20133 features an open drain power good (PGOOD) pin to sequence external supplies or loads and to provide fault detection.
-This pin requires an external resistor (R{PG}) to pull PGOOD high while when the output is within the PGOOD tolerance window.
+The LM20242 features an open drain power good (PGOOD) pin to sequence external supplies or loads and to provide fault detection.
+This pin requires an external resistor (R{PG}) to pull PGOOD high when the output is within the PGOOD tolerance window.
 Typical values for this resistor range from 10 k Ω to 100 k Ω .